kzr8/moe-junyuanpri/_departments/CCE/Character & Citizenship Education.md

 	Understand the physiological, social and emotional changes experienced as students mature; and the importance of developing healthy and rewarding relationships

 	*   Growing Years Series (P5 & P6 only)

+*   <b>Social Studies (SS)</b>

+	Grow in knowledge, develop skills and learn values through examining issues that are of concern to our society and the world in which we live

+	*   Field-based learning journeys & cohort learning journeys